-Student welfare is of prime importance to DCU Language Services.
+Student welfare is of prime importance to DCU International Academy.
 We want to assist our students in every way possible to ensure their experience is as positive and enriching as possible, educationally, culturally, socially and psychologically.

 - Dedicated staff to assist with specific areas such as accommodation and academic advice.